Elkridge, Maryland

 Elkridge is an unincorporated community and census-designated place (CDP) in Howard County, Maryland, United States.
-The population was 15,593 at the 2010 census.
+Elkridge is a rapidly growing area; between the 2010 and the 2020 census, the population had grown from 15,593 to 25,171.
 Founded early in the 18th century, Elkridge is adjacent to two other counties, Anne Arundel and Baltimore.

 History

 Elkridge qualifies as the oldest settlement in its present county, when Howard was a part of Anne Arundel County.
 Its location on the Patapsco River was a key element in its growth.
 The Maryland General Assembly elected a law to erect a 30 acre, forty-lot town at the pre-existing settlement of Elkridge Landing to be called "Jansen Town" in 1733.
 In 1738 an attempt to formalize the town failed with the death of the commissioners before passage.
 In 1750 a second attempt to formalize the town was attempted around the lands of Phillip Hammond.
 By comparison, Baltimore Town consisted of only 25 dwellings at that time.
 A third petition was filed in 1762.

 The settlement was founded as a place where planters, who each had a wharf along the river, could bring their tobacco crop to be loaded on English trading ships.
 Later, Elkridge Landing was built as the seaport dock for the community.
 In 1755 the Elkridge Furnace was founded at the Elkridge Furnace Complex, a historic iron works located on approximately 16 acre and including six remaining buildings of an iron furnace which operated into the 1860s.
 The millrace that fed water to the furnace was filled in during the 1920s to create the current "Race Road".
 The Hockley Forge and Mill were created upstream in 1760.
 In 1781, Lafayette camped light infantry at Elkridge Landing en route to Virginia during the Revolutionary war.
 In 1825, Jansen Town burned, taking out all of the oldest buildings at the Landing and 9 out of 10 houses in the village.
 The same year, on October 12, 1825, the Elkridge Landing postal stop was created.

 Elkridge has historic churches, including Melville Church on Furnace Avenue.
 Its original building was the first Methodist church built (1772) and was visited on the circuit rides of Francis Asbury.
 Saint Augustine Church, on Old Washington Road, was built in 1845 and opened its parochial school in 1870.